 In April 2012, our stockholders approved the Company's Amended and Restated Certificate of Incorporation, which divided the Board of Directors into three classes, as nearly equal in number as possible with one class standing for election each year for a three-year term.
-The term of the Class II directors will expire at the 2020 Annual Meeting of Stockholders, the term of the Class III directors will expire at the 2021 Annual Meeting of Stockholders and the term of the Class I directors will expire at the 2021 Annual Meeting of Stockholders and the term of the Class I directors will expire at the 2022 Annual Meeting of Stockholders.
+The term of the Class III directors will expire at the 2021 Annual Meeting of Stockholders, the term of the Class I directors will expire at the 2022 Annual Meeting of Stockholders and the term of the Class II directors will expire at the 2023 Annual Meeting of Stockholders.
 At each Annual Meeting of Stockholders, the successors of the class of directors whose term expires shall be elected to hold office for a term expiring at the Annual Meeting of Stockholders to be held in the third year following the year of their election, with each director in each such class to hold office until his or her successor is duly elected and qualified.

 Our Board of Directors shall be not fewer than five and not more than 15 members.
 At our Annual Meeting, two directors are to be elected.
-The Board of Directors recommends that stockholders elect Frederick M. Hudson and Charles W. Newhall, III to hold office until the 2023 Annual Meeting of Stockholders or until their respective successors have been elected and qualified.
+The Board of Directors recommends that stockholders elect Georges Gemayel, Ph.D. and John M. Siebert, Ph.D. to hold office until the 2024 Annual Meeting of Stockholders or until their respective successors have been elected and qualified.
 This slate of directors, recommended and approved by the Board of Directors, was determined following an assessment by the Board of Directors of the skill set and experience of such persons.
-Concerning the nominees named below, Mr. Hudson and Mr. Newhall were elected as directors at the Annual Meeting of Stockholders held on June 13, 2017.
+Concerning the nominees named below, Dr. Gemayel and Dr. Siebert were elected as directors at the Annual Meeting of Stockholders held on June 12, 2018.
 The persons designated as proxies in the accompanying proxy card intend to vote "FOR" each such nominee, unless a contrary instruction is indicated on the proxy card.
 If for any reason the nominee should become unavailable for election, the persons designated as proxies in the proxy card may vote the proxy for the election of another person nominated as a substitute by the Board of Directors, if any person is so nominated.
 We have no reason to believe that the nominees will be unable or unwilling to serve if elected, and the nominees have expressed their intention to serve the entire term for which election is sought.
-The proxies cannot be voted for a greater number of persons than the number of nominees named which is two nominees.
+The proxies cannot be voted for a greater number of persons than the number of nominees named, which is two nominees.